ariedel-cern/GridUtilityScripts/README.md

 ## Usage

-Place the scirpts in `$PATH` with the included `deploy.sh` script.
-The script assumes that `$HOME/.local/bin` is in your `$PATH`.
-The scripts source `GridConfig.sh` upon execution to set environment variables.
-Both the scirpts and macros pull those variables from the environment to configure the analysis.
-There is an example `GridConfig.sh` included which lists all necessary variables that need to be defined.
-The only files which need to be edited to configure a certain analysis after initalizing it is `GridConfig.sh` and `AddTask.C`.
+Either source `SetupEnv.sh` or set `$GRID_UTILITY_SCRIPTS`, which should point to this repo, in your `.bashrc` and add it to your `$PATH`.
+This way you can easily access all scripts and macros.

-## Scirpts
+## Scripts

-### deploy.sh
+### SetupEnv.sh
-Creating symlinks for the utility scripts into `$HOME/.local/bin` which is assumed to be in your `$PATH`.
+Export `$GRID_UTILITY_SCRIPTS`, which is the path to this repo and add it to `$PATH`.
+Only use this if you do not set these environment variables in your `.bashrc`.

 ### InitAnalysis.sh
 Initialize analysis in a new directory by copying over the default steering macros and the example `GridConfig.sh`.
-If you specify the environment variable `$GRID_UTILITY_SCRIPTS` pointing to the folder of this repository they will be copied automatically.

 ### SubmitJobs.sh
 Submit jobs to the Grid.
 This script can also be used as a wrapper script to run analysis locally.